dasch-swiss/dsp-js-lib/design-documentation.md

 ##### Resource

-The `ResourcesEndpoint` handles requests to the Knora API that relate to resource instances.
+The `ResourcesEndpoint` handles requests to DSP-API that relate to resource instances.
 When reading resources, resource instances are returned from Knora as JSON-LD and converted to an array of `ReadResource` using `ResourcesConversionUtil`.

 #### Values

-The `ValuesEndpoint` handles requests to the Knora API that relate to operations on values.
+The `ValuesEndpoint` handles requests to DSP-API that relate to operations on values.
 When reading values, these are embedded in resource instances and converted to an array of `ReadResource` using `ResourcesConversionUtil`.

 ##### Search

-The `SearchEndpoint` handles requests to the Knora API that relate to searches, either full-text or complex (Gravsearch).
+The `SearchEndpoint` handles requests to DSP-API that relate to searches, either full-text or complex (Gravsearch).
 The result of a search is converted to an array of `ReadResource` or a  `CountQueryResponse` using `ResourcesConversionUtil`.

 ##### List